All Episodes

 And that's his point.

-The other thing to remember, these banks were Cyprus's only source of income.
+The other thing to remember, these banks were Cyprus' only source of income, and they've just blown that up.

-That's that's the short-sighted nature of these uh of these yokels.
+That's the short-sighted nature of these yokels.

 So, Jonathan, thanks for the call.

-Brief time out, my friend.
+Brief timeout, my friend.

-Sit tight much, much more straight ahead.
+Much, much more straight ahead.

 By the way, folks, when it comes to Putin, I actually think he probably doesn't care that his oligarchs are getting ripped off.

-I mean, they're taking the money out of uh out of Russia, which he probably doesn't like, and he probably doesn't like all these guys becoming as filthy, wealthy as they are, because they're wealthier than he is, and he would interpret that as a threat to his power.
+And he probably doesn't like all these guys becoming as filthy, wealthy as they are, because they're wealthier than he is.

-And so he might not actually I could be wrong.
+And so he might not, actually, I could be wrong.

 Wouldn't take much to find out, which we'll probably learn soon enough anyway.

-Okay, to the audio sound bites, Michael Bloomberg leaves no doubt now who he is and what he's all about.
+Okay, to the audio soundbites, Michael Bloomberg leaves no doubt now who he is and what he's all about.

-David Gregory said, will you target people, Republicans and Democrats who don't support a ban on weapons, an assault weapons man who don't vote for background checks, will you spend money to target them in 2014, the midterm race?
+Meet the press yesterday, David Gregory said, will you target people, Republicans and Democrats, who don't support a ban on weapons, an assault weapons man, who don't vote for background checks?

 I have a responsibility, and I think you and all of your viewers have responsibilities to try to make this country safer for our families and for each other.